-In the afternoon, the group hiked to Darwin Bay for continued snorkeling and sea turtle data collection.
+In the afternoon, the group hiked to Playa Carola for continued snorkeling and sea turtle data collection.
 Volunteers photographed several sea turtles there.
-A few volunteers enjoyed a game of play instigated by two young sea lion pups, who also "assisted" in some of our sea turtle photography by harassing the turtles we were attempting to photograph.

 Day 4: After breakfast, we boarded two boats for our trip to Kicker Rock, a volcanic cone featuring a monolithic rock formation rising over 500 feet above the ocean.
-On the journey we observed sea lions, blue-footed Boobies, and magnificent frigate bird males, displaying their bright red throat pouches.
+On the journey we observed sea lions, blue-footed Boobies, and magnificent male frigate bird, displaying their bright red throat pouches.
 The water at Kicker Rock was beautiful with moderate temperatures.

 120 Village Square #9, Orinda CA 94563 U.S.A.
-Tel: (925) 817-9962 A Non-Profit 501c3 Tax Exempt Organization While snorkeling, we photographed sea turtles, lava gulls, several species of boobies, and many species of fish.
-The volunteers experienced swimming into both the large and small cracks.
+Tel: (925) 817-9962 A Non-Profit 501c3 Tax Exempt Organization https://conservationvip.org info@conservationvip.org CST 2089890-40

+While snorkeling, we photographed sea turtles, lava gulls, several species of boobies, and many species of fish.
+The volunteers experienced swimming into the large crack.
 Back on the boats the group warmed up with lemongrass tea provided by our crew and traveled toward a remote beach while enjoying a delicious lunch served by the boat crew.
-At the beach, volunteers cleaned up small bits of trash.
+At the beach, volunteers cleaned up small bits of trash, mostly plastics.

-Day 5: With early departures, volunteers transferred via air shuttle in two groups from the island of San Cristóbal to Isla Isabela.
+Day 5: With early departures, volunteers transferred via air shuttle in two groups from the island of San Cristóbal to Isla Isabela and landed within 20 minutes of each other.
 The first two nights on Isla Isabela were in the village of Puerto Villamil.
-While waiting to check into the hotel, volunteers combed the beach for trash and collected plastic and other trash threatening marine and wildlife.

-Later the group met up with local guide, Christian, who led the group on a walk in the Galápagos National Park to the Centro de Crianza, the Giant Tortoise Center on Isla Isabela, where tortoises are bred and kept in safe captivity from the time they hatch until they reach the maturity necessary for safe release into a wilder environment or into their natural habitat.
+After breakfast the group met up with our local guide Fausto, who led the group on a walk in the Galápagos National Park to the Centro de Crianza, the Giant Tortoise Center on Isla Isabela, where tortoises are bred and kept in safe captivity from the time they hatch until they reach the maturity necessary for safe release into a wilder environment or into their natural habitat.
 While at the Crianza the group learned about the captive breeding program, which supports several subspecies of tortoises.